toshiakiasakura/intro2docker4datascience/README.md

 files in the general Linux OS system.
 You can escape from the container by `Ctrl + D`.

+## Volume setting.
+If you want to share the local directries with Docker container, you have to use volumes appropriately.
+In the `src_quickstart`, we share the local directry `.` with `workdir`.
+In the `Dockerfile`, you create and move to `workdir` by the command `WORKDIR /workdir`, which enables you to first see the local content in the directry.

 ## Frequently used commands.

 - `docker compose up`: Highly automated process from creating images